-This ecological site occurs on old lake plains, sedimentary plains, terraces, and fans.
-The slopes typically range from 0 to 15 percent.
+This ecological site occurs on nearly level to gently sloping sedimentary plains, hills, terraces, and fans.
+Slopes typically range from 0 to 15 percent.
 This site occurs on all aspects.
 Aspect is not a significant factor.

 Table 2.
 Representative physiographic features